Symphony No. 30 (Haydn)

-The Symphony No. 30 in C major, Hoboken I/30, is a symphony by Joseph Haydn composed in 1765, at the age of 33.
-It is nicknamed the Alleluia Symphony because of Haydn's use of a Gregorian Alleluia chant in the opening movement.
+The Symphony No. 30 in C major, Hob.
+I:30, is a symphony by Joseph Haydn composed in 1765, at the age of 33.
+It is nicknamed the Alleluia Symphony because of his use of a Gregorian Alleluia chant in the opening movement.

+A performance of the symphony would last roughly 15 minutes.

 Description

 The Alleluia chant of the first movement has been confused with the principal melodic line in the finale of Mozart's Symphony No. 41 in C major.
 Mozart did use this Alleluia chant melody for his Alleluia Canon, K. 553, written shortly after he completed his C major symphony.